carriejv/init-ts/README.md

 # init-ts

-An minimalist initial Typescript app / library template.
+An reasonably minimalist initial Typescript app / library template, because the Typescript ecosystem just has too many config files.

+Includes:
+* Preconfigured eslint, tsdoc, and build scripts.
+* Compiler config targeting Node `>=10` and `ES2018`.
+Build target can be upgraded to `ES2020` easily if only Node `>=14` is needed.
+* Basic Mocha unit testing setup with lcov, html, and text output.
+* Github Actions CI for building branches and publishing version tags.
+* Package.json and license autofilling script.

 ## Usage